A Wonderful Remake of a Classic Zelda Game.

 Link’s Awakening differs from the other titles as the game doesn’t take place in the land of Hyrule.
 After the events of Ocarina of Time and A Link to the Past, Link travels by ship across the world in preparation for more dangerous threats that plague Hyrule.
 Unfortunately for Link, a storm destroys his boat whilst out at sea and washes ashore on a remote island known as Koholint.
 A young girl named Marin finds you on the beach and takes you to her town to recover.
 Once you awaken, you go to collect your sword from the beach, where you are greeted by a friendly Owl.
 He tells you that you must gather eight musical instruments from across the island in order to wake the Wind Fish who is sleeping in a gigantic egg at the top of the tallest mountain.
 You cannot leave the island until you do so and this sets the stage for your traversal across Koholint.

-Right from the get-go, it is obvious the game has had an entirely new coat of paint, everything is brought to life with vibrant colours and lovely details that really catch your eye.
+Right from the get-go, it is obvious the game has had an entirely new coat of paint, everything is brought to life with vibrant colours, gorgeous lighting and shadows and lovely details that really pop out at you with dashes of blur stroked across the screen for added visual effect that works wonderfully.
 It is very easy to compare the art style of Link’s Awakening to the likes of Animal Crossing, and this works well for it.
 It does unfortunately suffer here and there due to the graphics, as the Nintendo Switch seems to struggle occasionally with loading the game.
 However, it was nothing too game breaking and it certainly didn’t stop me from continuing my adventure.

 Rich with wonder, the island of Koholint is chock full of areas and secrets to discover, from the welcoming homes of Mabe Village, to the mists of the Mysterious Woods, and the clouded tops of Tal Tal Heights.
 Everything is exactly how it was in the original, an imitation at its finest.
 Transitions in the game are a lot more absent now as most areas blend seamlessly together, although they are more apparent in the dungeons which makes them feel more like a maze.
 This adds more of that classic Zelda challenge and it was great to feel like you were on a whole new adventure.
 As you progress, you gain more items to aid you on your journey across Koholint, such as the hookshot, a feather which allows you to jump, and a power bracelet to lift heavy objects.
 I actually found it a delight to stumble upon a path I couldn’t get through as I then knew I had missed something along my adventure and I love to explore every nook and cranny to find items I wouldn’t expect to be there.